parthian-sterlet/antinoise/README.md

 ## 2. Synthetic
 The program [mix0.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/mix0.cpp) generates synthetic sequences matching the nucleotide content.

+## Additional supporting programs
+The program [fasta_to_plain0.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_to_plain0.cpp) converts DNA sequences of a reference genome sequences from FASTA format to PLAIN format.
+The program [bed_sort.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/bed_sort.cpp) sort DNA annotation in BED according to chromosomes and positions.

+Plain format is more convinient for subsequent applications, three listed below programs apply the plain format (a) the generation of genomic backgrouns sequences [background_genome_mono.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/background_genome_mono.cpp), (b) extraction of DNA fragments as sequences in fasta format according to their annotation in BED format, and (c) genome masking.

-The program [longext_many.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/longext_many.cpp) convert DNA sequence annotation BED format to DNA sequences in FASTA format using the reference genome sequences.
+The program [longext_many.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/longext_many.cpp) converts DNA sequence annotation BED format to DNA sequences in FASTA format using the reference genome sequences.
+Genomes in fasta format are available in fasta format in public servers, e.g. Ensembl for [human](https://www.ensembl.org/Homo_sapiens/Info/Index), [mouse](https://www.ensembl.org/Mus_musculus/Info/Index) and [arabidopsis](https://plants.ensembl.org/Arabidopsis_thaliana/Info/Index).

+The program [bed_chr_mask.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/bed_sort.cpp) mask the reference genome sequences in PLAIN format accoridng certain annotation in BED format.
+Masking with 'N' as options performed either for all fragments listed in BED file, or for all the remaining part of the reference genome.
+This program can mask in a genome in plain format any 'blacklisted' genomic regions that should be excluded from consequent analysis.

 # How to compile
 * In Linux system: